AlexWolski/csc415-Shell/README.md

 ## List Of Extra Credits Comepleted
 1. Pipe works for any number of commands
 2. The current working directory is shown on the prompt
-3. History of commands is stored.
-Tab and all of the arrows work
+3. History of commands is stored and can be navigated using the up and down arrow keys
-4. ls and grep have colored outputs
+4. The left and right arrowkeys move the cursor
+5. Tab will autocomplete a filename
-5. File names with spaces can be surrounded by quotation marks
+6. File names with spaces can be surrounded by quotation marks
+7. ls, and grep have color output
+8. The prompt is colored

 ## Collaboration
 I worked on or shared ideas about parts of this project with: